A Concept-Centric Approach to Multi-Modality Learning: Implementation and Experiments

 \textbf{Object Detection and Projection.} Similar to our pretraining process, we use $f_{\text{detection}}$ to obtain a set of single-object images $\bm{x}_i^{\text{vision}}$ from $X_i^{\text{vision}}$ which are then fed into $f_{\text{vision}}$ so their projections can be obtained.
 Additionally, each single object's coordinates predicted by $f_{\text{detection}}$ are attached to its projection box so questions involving spatial relations can be inferred.

 \textbf{Inference Process.} A correctly predicted program sequence $\hat{z_i}$ starts with a \verb|Scene| function that returns all objects in an image and ends with a program that outputs the answer $o_i$.
-Intermediate programs takes output from previous programs as inputs, which is a reoccurring process until the last function.
-Our concept space $\mathcal{C}$ is mainly involved in attribute identification which follows the same rule as used when evaluating projection models' performance in Sec. \ref{sec:pretraining}.
-The complete inference process is also demonstrated in Fig. \ref{fig:vqa} in Appendix.
+Intermediate programs take the output from previous programs as inputs, which is a recurring process until the final function.
+Our concept space $\mathcal{C}$ is mainly involved in attribute identification, following the same procedure used when evaluating projection models in Sec.~\ref{sec:pretraining}.
+Spatial information for each object is obtained from the bounding-box coordinates predicted by $f_{\text{detection}}$ and is passed to the corresponding symbolic functions that handle spatial reasoning.
+The complete inference process is also demonstrated in Fig.~\ref{fig:vqa} in Appendix.

 \textbf{Results.} We perform no fine-tuning on the concept space $\mathcal{C}$ and vision-modality projection model $f_{\text{vision}}$ for the VQA task.
-A comparison to benchmark models summarized in Table \ref{tab:vqa} shows our framework achieves performance levels on par with those fine-tuned benchmark models.
+A comparison to benchmark models summarized in Table~\ref{tab:vqa} shows our framework achieves performance levels on par with those fine-tuned benchmark models.